ethersphere/swarm-guide/contents/userguide.rst

 PSS
 ======================

-``PSS`` (Postal Service over Swarm) enables message relay over swarm.
+``PSS`` (Postal Service over Swarm) is a messaging protocol over Swarm.
 This means nodes can send messages to each other without being directly connected with each other, while taking advantage of the efficient routing algorithms that swarm uses for transporting and storing data.

 .. note::
   ``PSS`` is under active development, and the first implementation is yet to be merged to the Ethereum main branch.
 Expect things to change.